 Additionally, you should always tip in the local currency (if tipping in cash), and do not be offended if your tip is refused as it may not be the norm.
 I feel it’s always better to offer a tip for good service than not, unless I know it will be considered offensive, like in Japan.

 A key activity to do in your early planning stage is to know, at minimum, the national holidays.
 I so suggest also looking into the local holidays.
 It’s a complete bummer to spend time and money to take the holiday of your lifetime and when you show up at one of your key attractions, it’s closed due to a holiday.
 It’s also not fun trying to travel and have a hard time accessing travel or other essential resources when no one is around because, yes, it’s a local holiday.
 So, take just a few moments to look at Austria’s holidays.

 AUSTRIA ELECTRONIC ESSENTIALS

-Besides money, required ID and your ticket, Australia voltage is 230V and the standard frequency is 50 Hz so bring Types C and F adapters (I recommend bringing 2!) for Austrian sockets and research if your electronics require a voltage converter, if not already included in the adapter; or, you can bring electronics already adapted for Australian outlets or wait to purchase them there (I recommend just bringing the adapter with converter).
+Besides money, required ID and your ticket, Austria voltage is 230V and the standard frequency is 50 Hz so bring Types C and F adapters (I recommend bringing 2) for Austrian sockets and research if your electronics require a voltage converter, if not already included in the adapter; or, you can bring electronics already adapted for Austrian outlets or wait to purchase them there (I recommend just bringing the adapter with converter).
 Remember, most smart phones, tablets and laptops don’t require a converter, but double-check your device(s) before you leave home.
 If you are going to another country other than Austria, you can check the global adapters list to make sure you’re prepared.
-I have also provided suggested adapters below for your convenience!
+I have also provided suggested adapters below for your convenience.